sotaieb/sotaieb.github.io/_posts/2021-06-05-csharp-using-events.md

 With a public delegate field, anyone can remove other people's (using assignment =) event handlers, raise the event themselves.

+The Publisher-Subscriber (pub-sub) pattern is an implementation of event-driven architecture.

+In the Observer pattern, the Observers are aware of the Subscribers.
+In Publisher/Subscriber, publishers and subscribers don’t need to know each other.

 ```csharp
 public delegate void NotifyHandler();